Origin of name:

 How often seen:

 Koala Babarrang’s home range is only partly within our research area, so we don’t see her as much as some others.
-She was seen on 34 days in 2019.
+She was seen on 8 days in 2018, 34 days in 2019, and 15 times in 2020 (fewer research days due to COVID).

 Babarrang has two daughters that still live close – Ngardang, born 2014; and Djadja, born 2016.
 Her 2017 joey Burun (m?) has become independent and not been seen for a while (which is quite normal for male babies).
 His father was probably Clancy.
 She has another joey with her in 2019: Karrborr.
 She also had a joey in 2013 who was not seen often enough to be named and registered in our population.

 Babarrang’s closest female koala neighbour is Bermborok.
 They have lived side by side for years.
 Males Jandamarra and Bungaleenee also share part of her home range.

 How do we know all this about Babarrang?